-Included within other financial liabilities are trade payables of £nil (2018: £19,133) and other payables of £6,500 (2018: £6,500) in relation to the company.
+Included within other financial liabilities are trade payables of £nil (2019: £nil) and other payables of £6,500 (2019: £6,500) in relation to the company.

 The Group is exposed to a variety of financial risks which result from its operating activities.
 The Board is responsible for co-ordinating the Group's risk management and focuses on actively securing the Group's short to medium term cash flows.
 Long term investments are managed to generate lasting returns.